GabrielPenaU3F/coronavirus_contagion_model/README.md

 To view the current dataset of a country, run the commmand "show_data_from_country" with the country name as parameter.

 4. FIT A COUNTRY'S DATA:
 Execute the command "fit_contagion_model".
-This function takes 1 mandatory parameter, the country name, and 4 optional parameters: "predict_until", "start","end" and "dataset".
+This function takes 1 mandatory parameter, the country name, and 4 optional parameters: "predict_until", "start","end","dataset" and "save".
 The country name must be identical to the one in the country list, so looking at it first is recommended.
 Please take into account that only the country parameter is mandatory; about the optional parameters, you can use any of them by itself, all of them or none.
 The default dataset used for the fitting is the detected cases dataset.
 See the examples 3-5 and 14 for more information on the optional parameters.

 5. ANALYZE THE MODEL PARAMETERS VARIATON OVER THE DATASET Execute the command "analyze_model_parameters_over_time".
 This function takes 1 mandatory parameter, the country name.
 Optional parameters are "start_from", "by", "end", "dataset" and "save".
 This function performs the model fit using different subsets of the data, each of them begginning in day 1 and ending in specified times.
 The "start_from" parameter, which is 30 by default, means "the ending day of the first subset to be evaluated".
 For some datasets, like the United States one, the fit may not converge on the default mode, so you can customize it into starting later by modifying that parameter.
 The "by" argument, which is 1 by default, specifies how often are subsets evaluated; the 1 default value means that every possible subset will be fitted.
 For higher values, the shown curves are interpolated.
 The dataset parameter works exactly as explained in (4).
-The last parameter, called "save", allows you to save the MTBI estimation to a data frame in your workspace or a CSV file.
+The last parameter, called "save", allows you to save the parameter estimation to a data frame in your workspace or a CSV file.
 See the examples 8-13 for more information on the optional parameters.

-6. VIEW THE MEAN TIME BETWEEN INFECTIONS
-Execute the command "calculate_mtbi".
+6. VIEW THE MEAN TIME BETWEEN INFECTIONS GRAPH AND ITS MINIMUM Execute the command "calculate_mtbi".
 This function takes 1 mandatory parameter, the country name.
-The optional parameters are the same as in (5).
-See the examples 8-13 for more information on the optional parameters.
+The optional parameters are the same as in (5), plus an additional one to define the y-axis units (the default unit is 'day').
+See the examples 8-13 and 15 for more information on the optional parameters.

 MISCELLANEOUS